-Minimum 5 years of related experience in a human resources environment, with emphasis on labour relations and disability management.
-Background must include substantial experience in a unionized environment, working with and interpreting complex collective agreements as well as acting as the main point of contact for employee's engaging in the disability management process.
-Proven success dealing tactfully with sensitive issues, analyzing and solving problems of an administrative or technical nature.
+Minimum five years related experience in a human resources environment, with emphasis on labour relations and disability management.
+Background must include substantial experience in a unionized environment, working with and interpreting complex collective agreements as well as acting as the main point of contact for employees engaging in the disability management process.
+Proven success dealing tactfully with sensitive issues, analyzing, and solving problems of an administrative or technical nature.